algoverzum/problemset/topics/class/coffee-machine/statement/statement.en.md

 * `brew_coffee()`: Performs the coffee brewing process.
 Check whether the machine is turned on, contains at least 50 ml of water, and contains at least 15 g of coffee.
   If all conditions are satisfied, deduct 50 ml of water and 15 g of coffee, then return `True`.
   If any condition is not satisfied, do not deduct anything and return `False`.
 * `get_status()`: A getter method that does not modify anything.
-It should return a formatted string describing the current state of the machine (brand, power status as 0/1, water level, and coffee level).
+It should return a formatted string describing the current state of the machine (brand, power status as ON/OFF, water level, and coffee level).
-  Example: `"ABC 1 100 5"` if the brand is `ABC`, the machine is turned on, contains 100 ml of water, and 5 g of coffee.
+  Example: `"ABC ON 100ml 5g"` if the brand is `ABC`, the machine is turned on, contains 100 ml of water, and 5 g of coffee.

 ### Template
 Start from the provided template code.
 Do not modify the main program, otherwise your solution will not be accepted.
 You only need to implement the methods of the `CoffeeMachine` class.